ramokz/phantom-camera-docs/docs/editor-updater.md

 Read more in the [Updater Settings](#updater-settings) section.
 :::

-::: info NOTE
+::: info Note
-The updater requires an active internet connection on start-up to function.
+The updater will only check when a project is opened.
 :::